douglasteeple/AE0732/README.md

 2. FIND_PERIMETER accepts the output of FIND_REGION and outputs contiguous pixels that border the region.
 These pixels are a subset of pixels returned by FIND_REGION.

 3. FIND_SMOOTH_PERIMETER accepts the output of FIND_REGION and outputs contiguous pixels that border the region.
 These pixels are a subset of pixels returned by FIND_REGION.
 The perimeter values are smoothed to remove jagged contours, small artifacts.
+Smoothing:

+ - removes jagged contours, small artifacts, etc.

+ - remains generally close to the non-smoothed original boundary

+ - potentially  expressed via a lower degree parametric representation of the smoothed perimeter, such as splines or bezier curves.

+A number of smoothing options are available, as defined in the smoothing_type enum as:  "Blur, MedianBlur, GuassianBlur, BilateralFilter".

 4. DISPLAY_IMAGE provides a method for displaying loaded RGB images.